bmw-software-engineering/trlc/language-reference-manual/README.md

-# TRCL Language Reference Manual
+# TRLC Language Reference Manual

-This is the language reference manual for the TRCL 2.0 language.
+This is the language reference manual for the TRLC 2.0 language.
 It aims to provides grammar, static and dynamic semantics, and some helpful guidance on how to use it all.